-Your brand can be experienced in many ways and evoke feelings, thoughts or behaviors.
+Your brand is experienced in many ways and evokes feelings, thoughts or behaviors.
 It’s all a part of your brand’s identity, messaging, design and environment.
 The key for effective brand management is creating a positive and memorable brand experience for customers.
-Read on and find out how you can optimize the brand experience for your organization.
+Read on to find out how you can optimize the brand experience for your organization.

 The Lego Brand Experience

 Lego lets you experience their brand hands-on without making a product purchase.
 You can do this at its many stores or giant Legoland destinations across the globe.
-You can also find giant lego animal ‘sculptures’ like the iconic giraffe at the Sony Center in Berlin.
-The company also creates movies, video games and is now looking into VR and AR for a more ‘minds-on’ experience.
+You can also find giant Lego animal ‘sculptures’ like the iconic giraffe at the Sony Center in Berlin.
+The company also creates movies, video games and is now looking into virtual reality for a more ‘minds-on’ experience.

-So, how get your product – which might not be as tangible as Legos – to evoke a memorable and positive brand experience for your customers?
+The question now is how to get your product – which might not be as tangible as Legos – to evoke a memorable and positive brand experience for your customers?
 Technological changes have made it much easier for marketers to create new, effective brand experiences.
 Below are some brand experience strategies to implement.